 Gifting stocks simply means giving shares to someone else.
 You can gift stocks that you own or you can buy shares specifically to give away.

 There are different ways you can gift stocks to someone else, depending on who the recipient is.
-But the main ways to gift stocks include custodial accounts and trusts, though you may need something different when gifting stock to a charity.
+But the main ways to gift stocks include custodial accounts, transfer-on-death agreement and trusts, though you may need something different when gifting stock to a charity.

 Gifting Stocks to Minor Children

-You can also gift stocks to minors using custodial accounts even if you don’t have a brokerage account yourself.
+Even if you don’t have a brokerage account, you can also gift stocks to minors.
 Companies like Stockpile, for example, allow you to gift full and fractional shares to custodial accounts you open online for your kids.
 If you’d prefer to give physical shares, you can purchase paper stock certificates to gift through Give A Share.

 Gifting Stocks to Adult Children or Other Relatives